Published by Jeremy. Last Updated on July 1, 2023.

 We cannot personally attest to the crowds at these spots on fireworks nights and we imagine that parking may be somewhat tricky at both locations.
-An alternative spot on the Fourth of July specifically is Heinz Field which is home to numerous activities during the day and offers front row seating for the fireworks show at night.
+An alternative spot on the Fourth of July specifically is Acrisure Stadium (formerly Heinz Field) which is home to numerous activities during the day and offers front row seating for the fireworks show at night.

 Pirates Stadium on Game Night

-This one seems a bit self-explanatory as the Pirates fireworks are designed for those attending the game!
+This one seems a bit self-explanatory as the Pirates fireworks are designed for those attending the game at PNC Park!
 Pick up a ticket for a Pirates home game during one of their promotional firework nights, grab a few beers, and stick around for a great fireworks show with one of the best backdrops in the country- Pittsburgh! (#4 on the map above)

 Point State Park

-Point State Park is a great choice for watching the 4th of July and Light Up Night fireworks (especially when Light Up Night is on the barges on the river) because it is one of the closest spots you can get to them (#5 on the map above).
+Point State Park is a great choice for watching the 4th of July fireworks because it is one of the closest spots you can get to them (#5 on the map above).
 So if you want to be as close as possible, this one is for you.
-This location is also home to the festivals that go on for each event so those who want to make a day of it will have many of options at this spot.
+This location is also home to the festivals that go on during many events so those who want to make a day of it will have many options at this spot.
 Keep in mind, these locations are always liable to change.